KamSaf/flask_todo_application/README.md

-# Flask TODO web application.
+# Simple Flask-powered To Do web application.